 induced with two cylinder magnets and stimulated with a red laser.

 Top two frames show target without (L) and with (R) magnets.

 With magnets, a ellipse forms on the target.
 It's obvious the arc

 of the ellipse has diverged a full 180 degrees.

 (look closely at the lower left and right frames).

-A significant amount of the laser beam is lost in the Z-axis, but
+but at a reduced brightness.
+A significant amount of the laser beam

 A Different type of Technology:

-to an induced magnetic field and is capable of scattering light with more
+A Ferrocell responds to an induced magnetic field and is capable of scattering light with additional

-degrees of freedom than either MEMS* or FLCD** technology can obtain.
+degrees of freedom than neither MEMS or FLCD technology can obtain.